Frequently Asked Questions

 We can jump right in and maximize our time if you do the following before I arrive:

-- Gather cleaning supplies.
+- Gather some cleaning supplies.
 While I am not there to clean your house, we will need to wipe down items and surfaces and sweep or vacuum a bit.

 - Gather organizing products.
 If you have empty tubs, bins, boxes, drawer organizers, etc., bring them out.
 Many of my clients find that they already have everything they need to organize their stuff.